Thursday, February 16, 2017

 Attributed to Bartolomeo di Fruosino.
 Building the Tower of Babel

-from Il Tesoro by the Pseudo-Aristotle (Brunetto Latini)
+From Il Tesoro by the Pseudo-Aristotle (Brunetto Latini)

 Italian (Florence), 1425